Ramiro Corrales: MetroStars (1998–2000)

 In November 1997, Corrales was drafted 16th by the Miami Fusion in the 1997 Expansion Draft.
 He was traded again in June 1998, this time to the MetroStars in exchange for Carlos Parra.
 In 1998 Corrales played in 3 matches for the Metros, getting one assist.
 The 1999 season saw Corrales take a large amount of playing time with the club in a total 31 appearances.
 He was second on the team in minutes with 1,460.
 The 2000 season saw Corrales split his time between the Metrostars and the US Olympic squad who were going through Olympic qualification and the 2000 Summer Olympics soccer tournament.
 Corrales ended the season with two assists in twenty two games played.

 San Jose Earthquakes (2001–2004)

 In 2001, Corrales was traded back to San Jose for the rights to goalkeeper Paul Grafer.
-There, he was an integral part of coach Frank Yallop's team that won the 2001 and 2003 MLS Cups.
+There, he was an integral part of coach Frank Yallop's squad that won the 2001 and 2003 MLS Cups.
 The 2002 season was one of Corrales' best, scoring three goals and providing nine assists in 28 matches played, both career highs.
 In nine years in MLS, Corrales scored nine goals and provided 19 assists.